catrujilla/pyDHM/README.rst

 pyDHM
 =============

-An open-source Python library to numerically recover the complex wavefield information of samples from Digital Holographic Microscopy (DHM) for a wide variety of experimental recording possibilities.
+An open-source Python library to numerically recover the complex wavefield information of samples from Digital Holographic Microscopy (DHM) for a wide variety of experimental recording configurations.
 Among others, the library includes:

 - Phase retrieval from image-plane and non-image-plane recordings.
 - Numerical propagation of wavefields via three different propagators (Angular spectrum approach, Fresnel transform, and Fresnel-Bluestein transform).